Preserving Heritage, Empowering Individuals, Integrating Communities,

 WHAT IS OUR VISION

-The unity of the Syrian people is a mandate for their future development.
-We believe that the collective Syrian heritage and socially integrative businesses are two forces to achieve that.
+We believe that the collective Syrian heritage and socially integrative businesses are two forces to bring people togather.

 WHAT WE DO

-Our approach employs modern business models to match Syrian artisans to sustainable markets in North America.
-We target all Syrians whether in the refuge, displaced within Syria, or distressed in their original communities.
+Our approach employs modern business models to match Syrian artisan refugees in the US to sustainable markets in North America.
 We believe that this would create jobs to provide livelihood for thousands, create production chains that link the different communities, and rebuild the unifying Syrian identity around the collective Syrian heritage.

 We follow a three-pronged strategy of: